shapeshed/jekyll.shapeshed.com/_posts/2011-06-22-building-a-rails-server-with-puppet.md

 layout: post
 title: Building a Rails server with Puppet
 excerpt: A short write up of my experience learning and configuring Puppet to build and manage servers to serve Rails applications.
-categories: [Puppet, Unix, Ruby, Rails]
+categories:
+- Puppet
+- Unix
+- Ruby
+- Rails
 ---

 ## The goal

-On a regular basis at [pebble.it][21] where I work we have a requirement to provision servers for clients, mostly for Rails apps.
+On a regular basis at [pebble.code][21] where I work we have a requirement to provision servers for clients, mostly for Rails apps.
 In the past we have used a combination of Cloud PaaS providers like [Heroku][22] or [Engine Yard][23], we have built servers manually (gasp) or used bash scripts.

 [Puppet][20] is a tool for building and managing servers and looked like a great fit for our requirements.